brugr9/UEPluginIntegrationTool/README.md

 ## 3. Demo

-Usually, the PUB-SUB pattern is used to connect several endpoints of distributed systems whose applications run on different machines.
-For the demo, we have endpoints in the same application for simplicity's sake &ndash; a ZeroMQ PUB socket and a ZeroMQ SUB socket are here in a level named Map_PubSub_Demo.

 In the content browser enable the listing of plugin folders by checking `View Options > Show Engine Content`.
 Find and navigate to folder 'Integration Tool Content'.
 The folder 'Demo' provides with three Blueprints BP_CubeCyan, BP_CubeYellow and BP_CubeGreen as well as with the level named Map_PubSub_Demo.

 ![Screenshot of Plugin Content](Docs/ScreenshotPluginContent.jpg "Screenshot of Plugin Content")
 <br>*Fig. 3.1.: Screenshot of Content Browser with Integration Tool Content*

+Usually, the PUB-SUB pattern is used to connect several endpoints of distributed systems whose applications run on different machines.
+For the demo, we have endpoints in the same application for simplicity's sake &ndash; a PUB-Socket and a SUB-Socket are here in the level named Map_PubSub_Demo.
 The demo implements a PubSub-scheme as follows:

 * A PUB-Socket Actor instance binds address `tcp://127.0.0.1:5555`
 * A SUB-Socket Actor instance connects address `tcp://127.0.0.1:5555`